grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Executors.md

 iteration durations and a tapering off of the arrival rate of new VU iterations.

-This is not ideal when the goal is to simulate a certain arrival rate of new VUs, or more generally throuhgput (eg. requests per second).
+This is not ideal when the goal is to simulate a certain arrival rate of new VUs, or more generally throughput (eg. requests per second).

 To fix this problem we use an open model, decoupling the start of new VU iterations from the iteration duration and the influence of the target system's response time.